Shannon Dunn, Ph.D

 Outdoors Enthusiast | Dog Lover | Lifelong Learner (She/Her/Hers)

-Shannon has nearly 15 years of professional experience in higher education and almost a decade leading complex projects and program development across public, government, and private sectors.
+Shannon has nearly 15 years of professional experience in higher education and over a decade of experience developing programs and leading complex projects across the educational, governmental, and private sectors.
 She brings a deep understanding of strategic planning and visioning in higher education technology and connects communication, inclusivity, and collaboration to cultivate diverse stakeholder engagement and community building.

-Prior to joining Vantage, she was the Assistant Director for the University of Florida Information Technology and led the development of the University of Florida Strategic Plan for IT 2020-2025: Our Purpose.
+Prior to joining Vantage, she was an Assistant Director for University of Florida Information Technology and led the development of the University of Florida Strategic Plan for IT 2020-2025: Our Purpose.
 Our Legacy.

 Shannon holds a Ph.D. and M.A. in Anthropology from Syracuse University, and a Bachelor of Arts in Anthropology and Art History from New College of Florida.